victorsmits/Fet-map/README.md

 ```
 {
-    "ID" : Number,
+    "id" : Number,
 }
 ```

-- *ID* : Id of a player connected to Promods
+- *id* : Id of a player connected to Promods

 ### Player position
 ```